-The Lean Accounting Summit, and more importantly the lean accounting community, is now in it’s 2nd decade of exploring their role in measuring and motivating lean behaviors.
-The next several years will be exciting as together we move beyond bridging the gap between accounting and lean operations, and explore bridging the gaps between accounting and the rest of the organization (HR, IT, Sales, R&D, etc.).
+The Lean Accounting Summit has long served the lean accounting community, by exploring accounting’s role in measuring and motivating lean behaviors.
+The next several years will be exciting as the Lean Accounting Summit melds with the Lean Management Summit for a robust Lean Accounting & Management Summit.
+Together we move beyond bridging the gap between accounting and lean operations, and explore bridging the gaps between accounting and the rest of the organization (HR, IT, Sales, R&D, etc.).
 No matter where you are in your lean accounting understanding, we’ll have something to challenge you and equip you to be a strong lean leader.

 September 14-15, 2017

 Get updates as new